-But the amount of airtime (3 pages) that the book dedicates to technological change as a driver of the rise of market power compared the role of merger review for example does not add much credence to technological change as a dominant force.
+But the amount of airtime (three pages) that the book dedicates to technological change as a driver of the rise of market power compared the role of merger review, for example, does not add much credence to technological change as a dominant force.
 Recent research suggests otherwise.

 Technological change as a driver of market power has welfare implications that are radically different from lax antitrust enforcement.
 In particular, market power that derives from scale economies (possibly stemming from network externalities) lead to enormous efficiency gains.
 Those efficiency gains are a boon for welfare and eventually the customer.
-The problem is that technological change that leads to lopsided efficiencies of firms allows those low cost firms to exert market power.
-In other words, there is incomplete passthrough of efficiency gains by those technology giants to the customer.
-Recent work (Edmond et al. (2019), De Loecker et al. (2018)) shows that higher fixed and sunk costs are an important driver across the entire economy.
-This is the hypothesis that John Sutton has put forward forcefully in the early nineties (Sutton (1991) and Sutton (1998)) and is consistent with the rise of intangible capital and the importance of network effects.
+The problem is that technological change that leads to lopsided efficiencies of firms allows those low-cost firms to exert market power.
+In other words, there is incomplete pass-through of efficiency gains by those technology giants to the customer.
+Recent work (Edmond, Midrigan, and Xu 2018; De Loecker, Eeckhout, and Mongey 2021) shows that higher fixed and sunk costs are an important driver across the entire economy.
+This is the hypothesis that John Sutton has put forward forcefully in the early nineties (Sutton 1991, 1998) and is consistent with the rise of intangible capital and the importance of network effects.

 Superstar Firms.
-Equally important, the book does not pay attention to the reallocation of economic activity from low to high markup firms which gives rise to superstar firms (Autor et al. (2017)).
-This reallocation accounts for two thirds of the rise of average market power (De Loecker et al. (2020)), and has important welfare implications because of the efficiency gains even if the superstars do not pass on all those gains to the customer.
+Equally important, the book does not pay attention to the reallocation of economic activity from lowto high-markup firms, which gives rise to superstar firms (Autor et al. 2017).
+This reallocation accounts for two-thirds of the rise of average market power (De Loecker, Eeckhout, and Unger 2020), and has important welfare implications because of the efficiency gains even if the superstars do not pass on all those gains to the customer.

-In part four, the book extensively discusses big tech to argue that today's superstars do not have all that much star power from a historical perspective: "Facebook, Apple, Google, and Microsoft are smaller than the star companies of previous decades." (page 258) That is a too quick conclusion, however, because it is based on incomplete information.
+In part four, the book extensively discusses big tech to argue that today's superstars do not have all that much star power, from a historical perspective: "Facebook, Apple, Google, and Microsoft are smaller than the star companies of previous decades" (p.
+258).
+That is a too-quick conclusion, however, because it is based on incomplete information.
 Table 13.2 is misleading because it suffers from the same ailments as concentration ratios and HHI.
-When we look at the top firms only and conclude that they are small in the 2010s compared to the 1950s - a market value share of 9.11% versus 27.95% - it looks like a dramatic decrease.
+When we look at the top firms only and conclude that they are small in the 2010s compared to the 1950s-a market value share of 9.11 percent versus 27.95 percent-it looks like a dramatic decrease.
 But there are two important caveats.

-First, it is not only the sales of the top 5 firms that is changing.
-Also the denominator (the total sales of publicly traded firms) changes.
+First, it is not only the sales of the topifive firms that are changing.
+Also, the denominator (the total sales of publicly traded firms) changes.
 In particular, the number and sales of firms in the economy as a whole has changed dramatically, and more importantly, the number and sales of publicly traded firms has changed.
 The number of publicly traded firms rose sharply until the late 1990s, so to have a large share in the 1950s is easy; the number of public firms fell again in the last two decades.
-The question is how should we interpret these increases in the numerator when the denominator is changing too.
-Again, market power is all about the distribution of all firms (their market share, their markups,...), and that is poorly reflected by the share of 5 firms.
+The question is, how should we interpret these increases in the numerator when the denominator is changing too?
+Again, market power is all about the distribution of all firms (their market share, their markups,...), and that is poorly reflected by the share of five firms.

 Second, if market power goes up everywhere, then the market value of the entire stock market is higher (market value reflects the discounted stream of future profits).
 Again, the denominator is inflated.
-In periods of high market power therefore, we may see a lower share of the top firms depending on how the distribution of market values has changed amongst all firms with market power.
+In periods of high market power, therefore, we may see a lower share of the top firms depending on how the distribution of market values has changed among all firms with market power.